uds5501/mindpalace/_posts/2025-03-01-opengl-webgl-porting.md

 the right libraries and tools to port it to the web.
 Thankfully, LLM is your friend in conversions while [emscripten](https://emscripten.org/docs/) is the tool for this job.

-The Iframe below is the demo of the project build specifically for web.
+The Iframe below is the demo of the project build specifically for web. (**Note, give it sometime, it will take a few seconds to move away from a brown screen to the actual scene**).

 ## 🎮 Camera Controls